 - Wear hearing protection on a full-time basis if the noise in the operator's cab exceeds 80 dB.
 Noise over 85 dB on a long-term basis can cause severe hearing loss.
 Noise over 90 dB adjacent to the operator over a long-term basis may cause permanent, total hearing loss. - Keep bystanders away at a safe distance at least 10 ft (3 m) from stacking zone.
-Mark the zone with safety cones. - Use the machine only in daylight or good artificial light. - Perform the Pre-operation Checks before starting work (see page 22). - Do not risk injury or death by ignoring good safety practices.
+Mark the zone with safety cones. - Use the machine only in daylight or good artificial light. - On winch-equipped LXG430RP, replace synthetic rope if kinked, badly frayed, has knots, cuts, or broken strands.
+If rope fails under tension it can snap back with great force causing injury or death.
+Avoid sudden jerks, quick starts or stops.
+Start slowly and smoothly. - Perform the Pre-start Checks before starting work (see page 32). - Do not risk injury or death by ignoring good safety practices.